RobinHodson/RobinHodson/README.md

 **RobinHodson/RobinHodson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on finalising my schedule today, getting my github shipshape and ready to accept content.
-(Severely interrupted by the original machine I was using to do that, dying on me.
-The replacement is much faster though.)
+- 🔭 I’ve got a lot more organised since being diagnosed with, then miraculously cured of Depression, within a short space of time.
-- 🌱 I’m currently learning about the foibles of github, and writing the documentation.
-I'm restarting/redoing the documentation completely, from a talk I did at php-sw, in March 2024.
+- 🌱 I’m currently writing the documentation.
+I'm restarting/redoing the documentation completely, from a talk I did at php-sw, in April 2024.
 Now transcribed etc, with shorter talks & updates coming to a venue desperate for speakers near you soon.
-You can watch me stuttering through <a herf="https://youtu.be/TMfGzMqaWeU">my first talk</a> here.
+You can watch me stuttering through <a href="https://youtu.be/TMfGzMqaWeU">my first talk</a> here.
+I'll shortly be adding the slides to my transcript, then the video animation; then a full animation of the whole talk.
+Some slides need correcting, and/or taking out of draft.
+I aim to add a roadmap, although my AI has recently obsoleted most of its steps.
 - 👯 I’m looking to collaborate on getting an in-person OSHW meet-up running.
-Looks like we *might* have a test on Wednesday 31st May 2024.
-(We didn't.)
+BOSS set one up in January 2024, but it isn't quite what I planned, so I'll get another one going, when I have a regular income.
-- 🤔 I’m looking for help with getting a Job (ideally logic design, but can do php/javascript/LAMP or 3D stuff).
+- 🤔 I was looking for help with getting a Job (ideally logic design, but can do php/javascript/LAMP or 3D stuff).
+This is now much closer to happening.
 - 💬 Ask me about anything that seems out, about these pages.
 - 📫 How to reach me: <a href="https://about.me/robin.hodson">about.me/robin.hodson</a> covers all the main areas.
 - 😄 Pronouns: Oi/you seems to be most popular.
 Although a close second is, "Sorry, I thought you were a hallucination".
 'Not sure how to take that.
-- ⚡ Fun fact: I'm chair of the <a href="http://wiki.worldnakedbikeride.org/index.php?title=Bristol">Bristol World Naked Bike Ride</a>, since 2023.
+- ⚡ Fun fact: I'm chair of the <a href="https://wnbristol.uk/">Bristol World Naked Bike Ride</a>, since 2023.
+This is driving me slowly bananas.